abohatyrov/softserve-final/README.md

 # SoftServe final project
-Final project for SoftServe DevOps Crash Course 2022
+Final project for SoftServe DevOps Crash Course 2022.
+In this project I have created a simple infrastructure on Google Cloud Platform using terraform.\
+What infrastructure is deployed:\
+- VPC network and subnetwork, NAT router
+- Instance template
+- Instance manage group
+- Load balancer (forwarding rule, backend, health check and autohealing)

 ### How to install
 #### Prerequisites